Crawford County, Michigan: Geography

 According to the U.S. Census Bureau, the county has a total area of 563 sqmi, of which 556 sqmi is land and 7.0 sqmi (1.2%) is water.
-The county is part of Northern Michigan.
+Although it is located on Michigan's Lower Peninsula, Crawford County is considered to be part of Northern Michigan.
+The county contains land within three of Michigan's largest watersheds, belonging to the Au Sable, Manistee, and Muskegon rivers.

+Crawford County has relatively few lakes, mostly in the northern part of the county.
+Lake Margrethe is the county's largest and has a surface area of 1920 acre.
+Other water bodies >100 acres include Big Bradford Lake, Big Bear Lake, KP Lake, Shellenbarger Lake, Shupac Lake and Wakeley Lake.
+Some of these are so-called kettle lakes,' formed by the melting of blocks of glacial ice, left as the glacier retreated, which created a depression in the soil.
+The Manistee River flows on the western edge of the county; branches of the Au Sable River flow throughout the remainder of the county.

 The county is part of the Au Sable State Forest, specifically the Grayling FMU (Alcona, Crawford, Oscoda, and northern Iosco counties).
+Parts of the county are also within the Huron National Forest.
 Glaciers shaped the area, creating a unique regional ecosystem.
 A large portion of the area is the so-called Grayling outwash plain, which consists of broad outwash plain including sandy ice-disintegration ridges; jack pine barrens, some white pine-red pine forest, and northern hardwood forest.
 Large lakes were created by glacial action.